cbrown1/gustav/README.md

 There are currently two psychophysical methods available:

-    - Method of constant stimuli
+    - `constant` : Method of constant stimuli

-    - Adaptive tracking
+    - `adaptive` : Adaptive tracking

 ### Method of Constant Stimuli